Coalición Floresta Logo Coalición Floresta Search Buscar

 Articles

-(*)(Thus modified its denomination by Article 11 of Law "Transfer of the Telecommunications sector from the Ministry of Environment, Energy and Telecommunications to the Ministry of Science and Technology, N° 9046 of June 25, 2012) V.-That in accordance with Article 12, subsection q) of the Regulation to the Biodiversity Law, Decreto Ejecutivo Nº 34433-MINAE published in La Gaceta Nº 68 of April 08, 2008, the National Council of Conservation Areas (CONAC), by means of agreement Nº 9 of the Ordinary Session Nº 002 - 2009 held on the 23rd day of February, 2009, approved the execution of this resolution, as well as the delegation of its signature for its implementation in the Executive Director, who in accordance with Article 19 of the indicated regulation holds the legal representation of SINAC.
-Therefore, THE NATIONAL COUNCIL OF CONSERVATION AREAS ESTABLISHES THE GUIDELINES FOR THE OFFICIAL RECOGNITION OF BIOLOGICAL CORRIDORS IN COSTA RICA
+V.That in accordance with Article 12, subsection q) of the Regulation to the Biodiversity Law, Executive Decree No. 34433-MINAE published in La Gaceta No. 68 of April 8, 2008, the National Council of Conservation Areas (CONAC), through agreement No. 9 of Ordinary Session No. 002 - 2009 held on the 23rd day of February 2009, approved the issuance of this resolution, as well as the delegation of its signing for its execution to the Executive Director, who in accordance with Article 19 of the indicated regulation holds the legal representation of SINAC.
+Therefore,

 Considering: